misterBIT/angular2-workshop-shop/README.md

 The "github browser" app in the original was replaced for a simple app with 3 sections

-1.monsters (discussed on the 2nd day)
+1. monsters (discussed on the 2nd day)
-2.pets (built together with the students in the 1st day) 3.chat (disucssed on the 3rd day)
+2. pets (built together with the students in the 1st day)
+3. chat (disucssed on the 3rd day)

 ## Prerequisites